tensorflow/privacy/privacy/bolton/README.md

-# Bolton Subpackage
+# BoltOn Subpackage

-This package contains source code for the Bolton method.
-This method is a subset of methods used in the ensuring privacy in machine learning that leverages additional assumptions to provide a new way of approaching the privacy guarantees.
+This package contains source code for the BoltOn method, a particular differential-privacy (DP) technique that uses output perturbations and leverages additional assumptions to provide a new way of approaching the privacy guarantees.

-## Bolton Description
+## BoltOn Description

 This method uses 4 key steps to achieve privacy guarantees:
   1. Adds noise to weights after training (output perturbation).
-  2. Projects weights to R after each batch
+  2. Projects weights to R, the radius of the hypothesis space, after each batch.
+This value is configurable by the user.
   3. Limits learning rate
   4. Use a strongly convex loss function (see compile)

 For more details on the strong convexity requirements, see:
-Bolt-on Differential Privacy for Scalable Stochastic Gradient Descent-based Analytics by Xi Wu et al.
+Bolt-on Differential Privacy for Scalable Stochastic Gradient Descent-based Analytics by Xi Wu et al. at https://arxiv.org/pdf/1606.04722.pdf

-## Why Bolton?
+## Why BoltOn?

-The major difference for the Bolton method is that it injects noise post model convergence, rather than noising gradients or weights during training.
+The major difference for the BoltOn method is that it injects noise post model convergence, rather than noising gradients or weights during training.
 This approach requires some additional constraints listed in the Description.
 Should the use-case and model satisfy these constraints, this is another